-In conclusion, NASAA applauds FINRA's ongoing efforts to protect senior investors and appreciates the opportunity to comment on the Review.
-We believe FINRA can take further steps as outlined above to assure appropriate protections are in place while respecting the financial independence of every investor.
+NASAA supports FINRA's ongoing efforts to protect senior investors and appreciates the opportunity to comment.
+It is NASAA's position that FINRA can take further steps to assure appropriate protections are in place to address the conflicts of interest presented by a registered person being named a beneficiary of a customer, or to hold a position of trust for a customer.

-If you have questions about these comments, please contact the undersigned (geroldc@dca.njoag.gov) or Michael Canning, NASAA's Director of Policy and Government Affairs (mc@nasaa.org).
+If you have questions about these comments, please contact Joseph Brady, NASAA's Executive Director.